A painting of Didier Reynders writing a new tax law on a sheet of paper, in a room with the flag of Belgium

 Albeit important, the declaration of the Reynders tax isn't the only concern when choosing a broker.
 Cost, safety and ease of use are also important criteria.
 Read our guide of best brokers in Belgium to help you choose a broker.

-How to declare and pay the Reynders tax in your 2023 tax form
+How to declare the Reynders tax in your tax form in 2024

 Where to declare the capital gains in the Dutch tax form